aluzed/MiSTer-Neogeo-Rom-Decrypter/Readme.md

 # Tools

-I added another python tool that is get_hash.py, to check the game checksum and see if everything is ok.
+I added another python tool that is get_hash.py, to check the game checksum on generated files to see if everything is ok.

 How to use